highcharts/node-export-server/README.md

 - `--reaperInterval`: The duration, in milliseconds, after which the check for idle resources to destroy is triggered (defaults to `1000`).
 - `--poolBenchmarking`: Indicate whether to show statistics for the pool of resources or not (defaults to `false`).
 - `--logLevel`: The logging level to be used.
 Can be **0** - silent, **1** - error, **2** - warning, **3** - notice, **4** - verbose or **5** - benchmark (defaults to `4`).
 - `--logFile`: The name of a log file.
-The `--logDest` option also needs to be set to enable file logging (defaults to `highcharts-export-server.log`).
+The `logToFile` and `logDest` options also need to be set to enable file logging (defaults to `highcharts-export-server.log`).
 - `--logDest`: The path to store log files.
-This also enables file logging (defaults to `log/`).
+The `logToFile` option also needs to be set to enable file logging (defaults to `log/`).
+- `--logToConsole`: Enables or disables showing logs in the console (defaults to `true`).
+- `--logToFile`: Enables or disables creation of the log directory and saving the log into a .log file (defaults to `true`).
 - `--enableUi`: Enables or disables the user interface (UI) for the Export Server (defaults to `false`).
 - `--uiRoute`: The endpoint route to which the user interface (UI) should be attached (defaults to `/`).
 - `--nodeEnv`: The type of Node.js environment (defaults to `production`).